 Cons of Power Apps

-- Training – while Power Apps are often marketed as a tool that requires no development (code) knowledge, some apps may still require some coding.
-Thus, training including taking a full course or substantial self-education may be needed to get started with Power Apps – even developers who know other Microsoft products may need training.
+- Training – while Power Apps is often marketed as a tool that requires no development (code) knowledge, some apps may still require some or extensive coding.
+Thus, training, including taking a full course or substantial self-education may be needed to create professional apps – even developers who know other Microsoft products may need training.

 - Maintenance – as with other software, apps developed through Power Apps should be serviced regularly to keep them up-to-date and fully operational (e.g. working properly with new software and working stably with old software after an upgrade).

-- Limited functionality – while it is true that creativity can take a Power App right to the target functionality, there are some limitations (e.g. how much data can be stored offline) that should be considered prior to fully committing to Power Apps.
+- Limited functionality – while it is true that creativity can take an app right to the target functionality, there are some limitations still (e.g. how much data can be stored offline) that should be considered prior to fully committing to Power Apps.

-- External specialists – if a company chooses to hire an external specialist (rather than training its own), it may be a challenge to find local specialists who have the right Power App experience and have some knowledge in the given industry.
+- External specialists – if a company chooses to hire an external specialist (rather than training its own), it may be a challenge to find local specialists who have the right Power Apps experience and have sufficient knowledge of the given industry to develop adequate understanding of the business needs fast enough.
 It may also be costly to work with an external specialist.